 Working to create better learning and participation outcomes is important to us from better surveys, focus groups and art expressions.

 Too, we endeavour to assist at home when we can.
 Attached are photos of JI and friends assisting with bushfire, Impact for Women packing day and COVID distributions.

 Sally Lay (Ethics and Sustainability Director) and her sister Lilly Lay (Social Media Guru) certainly haven't forgotten where they have come from and following the recent flooding in Timor Leste the team at Jifunze decided to expand our ACNC status to assist with the provision of sanitary and health supplies to the locals of Tibar.

-Jifunze International will be providing basic sanitary items including shampoo, soap, dental health supplies, sanitary pads and nappies to the locals in a one-time care package as they start to rebuild their homes and lives.
-Stay tuned for follow-up photos!
+Jifunze International has provided basic sanitary items including shampoo, soap, dental health supplies, sanitary pads and nappies to the locals in a one-time care package as they start to rebuild their homes and lives.